JoseMorenoJ/csp_payload_msp430/README.md

 I tried to run the cmake using `include msp430-toolchain.cmake` inside the CMakeListst.txt but it does not import the variables properly.

+## Limitations

+- Only small data model is used now.
+If you need the large data model you will need to add some definitions in FreeRTOS.

 # Projects

 1) *Blinky*: Simple Blinky program